-o view Object Permissions in IDERA SQL Secure, in the Explore Permissions view, follow these steps:
+In the Explore Permissions view, select the Explore Objects option and follow these steps:

 - 1. Click a snapshot from the Audited SQL Servers tree on the left. - 2.
 Select the Object Permissions tab to explore SQL Server permission information for all database and server objects, as well as the password health of SQL logins. - 3.
 Use the tree structure to navigate to the object for which you need permissions information, and click it. - 4.
 Permissions information for that object will be displayed.
 You can view permissions information for every object that was included in your snapshot filter.